larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Administrators are primarily responsible for managing their fora in accordance with guidance developed by the moderators and approved by the IESG.
 As such, they shall address reports of inappropriate behavior in a timely fashion, apprising moderators of their disposition.
+In Working Group communication, moderator team intervention is especially suboptimal.
+Working Group chairs should not allow matters to escalate to that point.

 Moderators are responsible for establishing processes to address moderation needs across all IETF fora, both present and